AngelLozan/cameraapp/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+*You will need to enable flags `#allow-insecure-localhost` in your browser to start the app as is.
+See `package.json` for start script and temp certificates affiliated.*

 ### `npm test`